qwertme/cloud_proxy_generator/README.md

 # Cloud Proxy Generator

 Cloud Proxy Generator is a Ruby script that generates private SOCKS 5 proxies backed by [Digital Ocean VPS servers](https://m.do.co/c/4fba00a6f1fe).
-Proxies are spread out across all of their available regions, giving you access to multiple IP addresses — worldwide — that can change as you spin proxies up and down.
+Proxies are spread out across their available regions, giving you access to multiple IP addresses — worldwide — that can change as you spin proxies up and down.
 You can spin up 1-N proxies, only limited by the amount of droplets Digital Ocean will let you create.

 Something like this comes in handy when you need to…